Department of Justice

 With one of the fastest growing and youngest populations in Canada, Nunavut is a dynamic, vibrant territory, committed to becoming an even better place for future generations.
-As a government, we are strengthening our unique model of governance – one that integrates Inuit societal values, promotes use of the Inuit language, achieves a representative public service, engages with circumpolar neighbours, and collaborates with partners to achieve the promise of Nunavut.
+As a government, we are strengthening our unique model of governance – one that integrates Inuit societal values within legislation and policy, promotes use of the Inuit language, achieves a representative public service, engages with circumpolar neighbours, and collaborates with partners to achieve the promise of Nunavut.
 As an employer, we're enhancing local education and training initiatives while continuing to provide exciting career opportunities in a unique environment.

 For more information and to apply

-The Government of Nunavut is committed to create a more representative workforce, so that it can better understand and serve the needs of Nunavummiut.
-Priority will be given to Nunavut Land Claims Beneficiaries.
+The Government of Nunavut is committed to creating a more representative workforce so it can better understand and serve the needs of Nunavummiut.
+Priority will be given to Nunavut Inuit.
 Candidates must clearly identify their eligibility in order to receive priority consideration under the Nunavut Priority Hiring Policy.
 Employment in some positions requires an acceptable criminal record check.
 Possession of a criminal record will not necessarily disqualify candidates from further consideration.